vkrishn2/Calculator-App/README.md

-# EECS40_PogilMogil_Assignment2
-Assignment 2 for EECS40 by team: PogilMogil

 This program is a simple calculator made in Android Studio that has the following operators:
   1. Addition (+)
   2. Subtraction (-)